dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/bigquery-qs.md

 2. Above the file tree to the left, click **Initialize dbt project**.
 This builds out your folder structure with example models.
 3. Make your initial commit by clicking **Commit & Sync**.
 Use the commit message `initial commit` and click **Commit**.
 This creates the first commit to your managed repo and allows you to open a branch where you can add new dbt code.
 4. You can now directly query data from your warehouse and execute `dbt run`.
 You can try this out now:
-    - Click **+ Create new file** and add this query to the new file:
+    - Click **+ Create new file**, add this query to the new file, and click **Save as** to save the new file:
         ```sql
         select * from `dbt-tutorial.jaffle_shop.customers`
         ```
     - In the command line bar at the bottom, enter `dbt run` and click **Enter**.
 You should see a `dbt run succeeded` message.

 ## Build your first model
 1. Click **Develop** from the upper left of dbt Cloud.
-You need to create a new branch since the main branch is now set to read-only mode.
+You need to create a new branch since the main branch is set to read-only mode.
 2. Click **Create branch**.
 You can name it `add-customers-model`.
 3. Click the **...** next to the Models directory, then select **Create file**.
 4. Name the file `models/customers.sql`, then click **Create**.